 - 1. Where building structural steel is fireproofed, all hangers, clamps, auxiliary steel, etc., which attach to it shall be installed prior to application of fireproofing.
 Repair all fireproofing damaged during pipe installation. - 2.
-Furnish, install and prime all auxiliary structural steel for support of piping systems that are not shown on the Drawings as being by others. - 3.
-Install hangers and supports complete with lock nuts, clamps, rods, bolts, couplings, swivels, inserts and required accessories. - 4.
+Set all concrete inserts in place before pouring concrete. - 3.
+Furnish, install and prime all auxiliary structural steel for support of piping systems that are not shown on the Drawings as being by others. - 4.
+Install hangers and supports complete with lock nuts, clamps, rods, bolts, couplings, swivels, inserts and required accessories. - 5.
 Hangers for horizontal piping shall have adequate means of vertical adjustment for alignment.